It is against the law for this recipient of Federal financial assistance to discriminate on the following basis:

 - Against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and

-- Against any beneficiary of programs financially assisted under Title I - of the Workforce Investment Act of 1998 (WIA), on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States or his or her participation in any WIA Title I - financially assisted program or activity.
+- Against any beneficiary of programs financially assisted under Title I of the Workforce Innovation and Opportunity Act (WIOA), on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States or his or her participation in any WIOA Title I financially assisted program or activity.

 The recipients must not discriminate in any of the following areas:

-- Deciding who will be admitted, or have access, to any WIA Title I - financially assisted program or activity;
+- Deciding who will be admitted, or have access, to any WIOA Title I financially assisted program or activity;

 - Providing opportunities in, or treating any person with regard to, such a program or activity; or